 Early Origins of the Haykwood family

-Another 139 words (10 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Haykwood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haykwood research.
+Another 70 words (5 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Haykwood History in all our PDF Extended History products and printed products wherever possible.

 Haykwood Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Haykwood has undergone many spelling variations, including Hackwood, Hakewood, Hawkwood, Haykwood, Hakwood, Ackwood, Akwood, Hackward and many more.